-Knee Valgus causes and prevention
+Knee Valgus Causes and Prevention

 Knee valgus, also known as "knock-knee," is a condition in which the knees angle inward towards each other when standing or walking.
 This can lead to pain, instability, and a greater risk of knee injuries.